sourmash-bio/sourmash/doc/command-line.md

 particularly useful when working with large collections of signatures and identifiers, and has command line options for merging and updating manifests.

+The standalone manifests created by `sig collect` will reference the paths given on the command line; we recommend using zip files and sig files, and avoiding directory hierarchies or path lists.
+You can also use `--from-file` to pass in long lists of filenames.

 Standalone manifests produced by `sig collect` work most efficiently when constructed from many small zip file collections.

 As with `sig check`, the standalone manifests created by `sig collect` in sourmash v4 will by default write paths to the matched elements relative to the current working directory.
 When the output manifest is in a different directory, this will create manifests that do not work properly with sourmash.
 The `--relpath` argument will rewrite the paths to be relative to the manifest, while the `--abspath` argument will rewrite paths to be absolute.
 The `--relpath` behavior will be the default in sourmash v5.

 ## Advanced command-line usage